purduehackers/organize/directory/storyteller.md

 - Are a natural leader & are willing to eventually lead a small team
 - Have designed systems before
 - Are weird and/or have felt in the past like you struggled to find your people

+Many of these are just suggestions; please apply if you are interested even if you don't feel like you tick every box.

 ### Time commitment